|

 But it’s not just cookies.
 Here are an additional 25 pumpkin pie garnishes that you can add to homemade or store-bought pumpkin pie.

-Need a reason to enjoy pumpkin pie beyond Thanksgiving?
-Well actually, we never need a reason.
+We never need a reason.
 It’s North America’s second-favorite pie, right behind apple pie, according to Taste Atlas.
-But here are official celebration days:

 National Pumpkin Day is October 26th.